mlswg/mls-protocol/draft-ietf-mls-protocol.md

 be securely removed from a group.
 It also allows a member to rotate their keypair such that the old private key can no longer be used to decrypt new messages.

+## Confidentiality of Group Metadata

+MLS handles certain metadata about a group that is sometimes exposed to parties outside the group:

+* Group ID
+* Group membership
+* Group extensions
+* Frequency of epoch changes
+* Frequency of application messages within an epoch

+This information is typically protected from parties other than the DS by applying "hop by hop" transport encryption on communications with the DS (in contrast to the "end to end" protections provided by MLS).
+The protection this information receives with regard to the DS depends on how MLS is operated.
+Overall, MLS does not provide robust protections against the DS observing the group's metadata.

+MLS provides no mechanism to protect the group ID and epoch of a message from the DS, so group ID and the frequency of messages and epoch changes are not protected against inspection by the DS.

+If a group can be joined by external commits (see
+{{joining-via-external-commits}}), then a group member will need to publish a GroupInfo object that states the group's extensions and a commitment to the group's membership.
+This generally results in the group's membership and extensions being known to the DS and prospective new joiners.

+Aside from published GroupInfo objects, the only ways that a groups extensions are transmitted are Welcome messages and GroupContextExtensions proposals.
+Welcome messages encrypt extensions, so they do not expose them to the DS.
+Whether a GroupContextExtensions proposal exposes the group's extensions depends on whether it is sent as an MLSPlaintext or MLSCiphertext message.
+If a group always sends Proposals as MLSCiphertext and only adds members via Welcome messages, then its extensions will be private to the members of the group.

+If a group sends Proposal and Commit messages unencrypted (as MLSPlaintext), then the DS will be able to infer the group's membership from the set of Add and Remove proposals covered by Commits.
+If Proposal and Commit messages are sent in encrypted form (as MLSCiphertext), then the DS will not be able to observe membership changes directly, but may be able to make some less direct inferences.
+For example, the `new_member` field in a Welcome message indicates the KeyPackage to the Welcome is directed.
+The Welcome message does not state which group it belongs to in plaintext, but if the DS is able to infer this (e.g., from timing signals), then the Welcome will tell the DS that a given client has joined the group.

 ## Authentication